sauravvvpal/MetroMate/README.md

 Metro Map: The application provides a metro map to aid commuters in navigating the metro system more effectively.

 => Implementation:
-The Metro-App is implemented using Java programming language.
+The Metro-App is implemented using C++ programming language.
 It utilizes the following key components and algorithms:

 Graph Data Structure: The stations are represented as nodes in the graph, and the connections between stations are represented as edges.